Docker-Daze/itu-minitwit/report/report.md

 #### Logging

-For logging, our application uses Serilog to collect log data.
+For logging, the application uses Serilog to collect log data.
 This data is then transferred into the ELK Stack, which consists of Logstash, Elasticsearch, and Kibana — all used to process, query, and display the logging data.
 This setup is hidden behind Nginx, which acts as a reverse proxy and serves as an authentication layer between the user and Kibana.

-For elasticsearch "209.38.112.21:8080" use "admin" "admin" to login and access logs.
+For Elasticsearch "209.38.112.21:8080" use "admin" "admin" to login and access logs.

 #### Monitoring

-For monitoring, our application uses Prometheus as a real-time metrics storage server.
+For monitoring, the application uses Prometheus for collecting metrics.
-On top of this, we use Grafana as a data visualization tool to display and analyze these metrics.
+On top of this, Grafana is used for data visualization.

-For Grafana "164.90.240.84:3000" you can use the given login to access the dashboard.
+For Grafana "164.90.240.84:3000" you can use the teachers login to access the dashboard.

 #### Application

-We have built our application using the .NET software framework, following the onion architecture originally invented by Jeffrey Palermo.
+The application is built using the .NET software framework.
-We use the ASP.NET Core Identity package as an authentication system, allowing us to create and delete users.
+The ASP.NET Core Identity package is used as the authentication system, to create and delete users, and secure password hashing.
 Initially, we used SQLite as our DBMS but later switched to Prometheus.
 In both cases, we utilized Entity Framework Core (EF Core) as our Object-Relational Mapper (ORM).
 For testing, we use NUnit as the primary testing framework, with Playwright layered on top for end-to-end testing.